stepanataccolade/docsv2/sources/index.md

 ## Continuous Delivery pipelines

 Our powerful deployment pipelines give software development teams the ability to automate the flow of their Docker based applications from CI to a versioned deployment unit which can then be easily and automatically deployed to Container Services like Amazon's ECS or Google Container Engine.
-Your application components are versioned and individual deployment units, which we call cells, can be upgraded or rolled back with a single click.
+Your application components are versioned and individual deployment units, which we call Cells, can be upgraded or rolled back with a single click.
 We also support auto-deploying to test environments, which means your functional tests can be automated to run on every code commit.

 Most importantly, our deployment pipelines give you the ability to be cloud agnostic.
 You can move your applications across Container Services in a few minutes!